matteberna/aspnetcore-toolkit/Documentation/Hetzner.md

 - On **Linux/macOS**, you already have a recent OpenSSH client installed.

-- Follow each step in order without skipping or reordering, because that might lead to configuration errors.
+- You're performing each step in order, with the exact commands and packages given.

 ## Preparation